Before you buy

 How to order your coat(s)

-With effect from April 2017, all coats are priced at 55p per inch length of coat.
-(Current in 19/20 season).
+With effect from April 2021, all coats are priced at 60p per inch length of coat.

 Payment is requested once your order is confirmed, or shortly before I start work if the queue of orders is very long.

-Payment by: Direct transfer to my bank, fast and free.
+Payment by: Direct transfer to my bank, fast and free from UK based accounts.
 Details will be supplied.

 Paypal, My Paypal address will be supplied.
 Please ask if you require an invoice to simplify payment.